-Getting Your Montana Electrical License: A 2024 Guide
+Getting Your Montana Electrical License: A Guide

 Montana’s rugged landscapes and growing communities offer a wealth of opportunities for skilled electricians.
 From new residential construction in the Gallatin Valley to industrial projects powering the state’s economy, the demand for qualified professionals is strong.
-But to legally work in the trade, you must obtain a Montana electrical license from the Montana State Electrical Board.
+To legally work in the trade, you must obtain a Montana electrical license from the Montana State Electrical Board.
 This guide provides a clear overview of the licensing paths, experience requirements, and the crucial role of continuing education in maintaining your professional standing.

 Understanding Montana’s Electrical License Tiers

-| License Type | Practical Experience Hours & Requirements | Examination Required? |
+| License Type | Practical Experience Hours & Requirements | Exam Required? |

 |---|---|---|